jmoiron/sqlx/index.md

 * `sqlx.NamedStmt` - a representation of a prepared statement with support for [named parameters](#namedParams)

-Handle types all [embed](http://golang.org/doc/effective_go.html#embedding) their database/sql equivalents, meaning that when you call `sqlx.DB.Query`, you are calling the *same* code as `sql.DB.Query`.
+Handle types all [embed](http://golang.org/doc/effective_go.html#embedding) their `database/sql` equivalents, meaning that when you call `sqlx.DB.Query`, you are calling the *same* code as `sql.DB.Query`.
 This makes it easy to introduce into an existing codebase.

-In addition to these, there are 2 **cursor** types:
+In addition to these, there are 2 *cursor* types:

 * `sqlx.Rows` - analagous to `sql.Rows`, a cursor returned from `Queryx`
 * `sqlx.Row` - analagous to `sql.Row`, a result returned from `QueryRowx`

-Similarly to the handle types, `sqlx.Rows` embeds its equivalent in the standard library.
-Because the underlying implementation was inaccessible, `sqlx.Row` is a partial re-implementation of `sql.Row` with the same behavior for the standard interface.
+As with the handle types, `sqlx.Rows` embeds `sql.Rows`.
+Because the underlying implementation was inaccessible, `sqlx.Row` is a partial re-implementation of `sql.Row` that retains the standard interface.

 ### Connecting to Your Database <a href="#connecting" class="permalink" id="connecting">&para;</a>